 *Virtual shoeboxes can be anything from a Word file with a long, alphabetized list of ideas of all kinds, a private blog that lets you search for that elusive link, a Pinterest board, or a nifty app on your smartphone.
 Pick something fun and easy to use.

 Have favorite ways to get ready for NaNoWriMo?
-Share your tips for success in the comments below.
+Share your tips for success by sharing this post on social media or contacting me via the contact form.Â

 Save